SynthstromAudible/DelugeFirmware/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Report a problem
+about: Create a report to help us improve
+title: ''
+labels:
+assignees: ''

+---

 **Describe the Issue**
 - A clear and concise description of what the bug is.
 - The feature the bug relates to (if applicable) (refer to the PR# or Feature # from Community_Features.md if possible (e.g. 4.3.5 - Automation View)).